smaurice101/readthedocs/docs/source/tmlbuilds.rst

 STEP 4.
 Choose the Solution Template You Want to Run Inside Your Project Folder
 ---------------------------------------

-You have several solution templates to choose from see :ref:`TML Solution Templates`.
+You have several solution templates to choose from see :ref:`TML Solution Templates` and choose the functions you want your solution to perform see :ref:`The Solution Template Naming Conventions`

 .. attention::
    After you create a project in STEP 1 above, these templates will be copied under your project.